Kohulan/DECIMER-Image-Segmentation/README.md

 # DECIMER-Image-Segmentation

-Image segmentation initial works by Kohulan Rajan and Otto Brinkhaus
+Deep learning-based image segmentation work by Kohulan Rajan and Otto Brinkhaus

-Using Mask R-CNN, we are trying to recognize and segment depictions of chemical structures from the published literature.
-The superiour algorith of the mask R-CNN model can easily segment an Image after being trained with a mixed set of data, including a manually annotated set of pages from the published literature.
+We are using Mask R-CNN to recognize and segment depictions of chemical structures from the published literature.
+Mask R-CNN can easily detect chemical image depiction after being trained on data annotated from previously published literature.
+After detection, a Mask expansion algorithm will go through the detected structures for its completeness.
+Finally, the Segmentation algorithm segments out the chemical image depictions into individual image files.

-Initial work was done training the Mask R-CNN network with our data and deploying it on a completely new set of data to examine the segmentation accuracy.
-There is a post-processing procedure additionally where we incorporated a mask expansion algorithm to segement complete chemical structures. later on the complete segmented structures will under go a cleaning up process and the results will be given back to the user.

 ## Usage